 Homebound services for all students are considered short-term solutions.
 Campuses, including 504 and ARD Committees, need to periodically review the homebound services for each student and, if appropriate, develop a plan to transition the student back to his/her home campus as soon as possible.

 Homebound placement only covers a specific span of time during one school year.
 If services are to continue from school year to school year, new documentation is required and a homebound meeting is required to be held for all general education homebound students.
 (Documentation for homebound special education students would be noted at the student’s ARD/IEP meeting.)
 Once again, Homebound is considered a short-term placement.
 Our goal is to get students to return to the school setting as soon as possible.

 While homebound, students are not to come on campus without permission from their physician and a campus administrator.
 Likewise, a student being served in the Homebound Program may not participate in school athletics or extra-curricular activities.

-1. Students are not eligible without a completed Homebound Needs Assessment form signed by a certified physician in the United States.
+1. Students are not eligible without a completed Homebound Needs Assessment form signed by a licensed physician in the United States.
 On the form, the physician should explain why the student will need to be confined to their home for a minimum of four weeks and the specific reason the student cannot attend school for this length of time.
 (Please note that absences accumulated before the placement meetings are not considered as part of the four week confinement time.)
 Once this form is completed, homebound services will be considered.
 (The Homebound Needs Assessment form is not a prescription or the final determination for a homebound placement.)